Velachery twin flyovers

-Velachery twin flyovers is a set of two L-shaped flyovers currently under construction at the Vijayanagar Junction in the neighbourhood of Velachery in Chennai, India.
-It is being constructed at a cost of ₹ 1080 million.
+Velachery twin flyovers is a set of two L-shaped flyovers at the Vijayanagar Junction in the neighbourhood of Velachery in Chennai, India.
+It was constructed at a cost of ₹ 1080 million.

 History and design

 The plan for the flyovers was first proposed in 2010.
-The first-level flyover will connect the Velachery Bypass Road with the Velachery–Tambaram Road near the Velachery MRTS station.
-This flyover will have 15 spans and will land around 190 meters ahead of the MRTS bridge.
-The second-level flyover will connect the Taramani Link Road and the Velachery Bypass Road.
-It will be 1,200 meters long and will have 32 spans.
+The first-level flyover connects the Velachery Bypass Road with the Velachery–Tambaram Road near the Velachery MRTS station.
+This flyover has 15 spans and lands around 190 meters ahead of the MRTS bridge.
+The second-level flyover connects the Taramani Link Road and the Velachery Bypass Road.
+It is 1,200 meters long and has 32 spans.
 The central span of this flyover is the longest of all, at 40 meters length, right above the Vijayanagar junction.
-The height of the second flyover will be 15 meters.
+The height of the second flyover is 15 meters.

 Traffic

 As of 2010, the junction had a traffic density of 13,000 vehicles daily during peak hours.
 About 522 bus services are operated from the Vijayanagar terminus at the junction every day by the Chennai Metropolitan Transport Corporation.